 3. Crypto-currency and Blockchain

-Though they have been around for some time, in recent years cryptocurrencies like Bitcoin and Ethereum have become increasingly common and legitimised (as well as valuable).
-These purely digital currencies that are not backed by any government or institution could pose a destabilising risk.
+Though they have been around for some time, in recent years cryptocurrencies like Bitcoin and Ethereum have become increasingly common and legitimized (as well as valuable).
+These purely digital currencies that are not backed by any government or institution could pose a destabilizing risk.
 However, blockchain, the system used to register Bitcoin, could be a real opportunity for established institutions.

 4. Internet of Things